Jonaleow04/GMautomation/README.md

 ## Usage
 - Clone the repository first
 - Open up the config.json file
-- Replace the data with your own
+- Replace the data with your own data
 ```json
 {
     "email": " ",